‘This is our identity’: Storm’s red-hot three-point shooting has been catalyst for record start

 “Sue Bird,” Clark said without hesitation.

 Whitcomb added: “When I watch Sue, she doesn’t miss when she practices.
-The others, they rarely miss too so it’s hard to say.
+The others, they rarely miss too, so it’s hard to say.
 I just know how clutch Sue is.
 So under the gun, under the pressure, a three-point shot, catch and shoot, I’d probably put my money on Sue.
 It’s a tough one because I’d like to pick all of them honestly.”

 There’s really no wrong answer considering the Storm’s cadre of long-distance gunners led by Bird, who is shooting 54.8 percent on three-pointers this season.

-Somehow the 39-year-old ageless wonder, who is a 39.1 career three-point shooter, has discovered a fountain of youth at the IMG Academy in Bradenton, Fla. where she’s having the best shooting season of her 17-year career.
+Somehow the 39-year-old ageless wonder, who is a 39.1% career three-point shooter, has discovered a fountain of youth at the IMG Academy in Bradenton, Florida, where she’s having the best shooting season of her 17-year career.

 And it’s not just Bird.

 Five Storm players rank among the top 15 WNBA players in three-point shooting percentages for those with at least 12 attempts.
-Seattle leads the WNBA in shooting beyond the arc, with nearly 10 three pointers made a game.
+The Storm leads the WNBA in shooting beyond the arc, with nearly 10 three pointers made a game.

 Bird is third in the league followed by Breanna Stewart (46.3%, 10th), Whitcomb (46.0%, 11th), Clark (44.4%, 12th) and Jewell Loyd (42.4%, 15th).

 “That’s how this team is built,” said Bird, who ranks third all-time in the WNBA with 872 three-pointers.
 “This is not a surprise.
 This is our identity.
 This is who we are.
 It’s what we look for.
 It’s where we thrive.
 We like to shoot threes.
-We like to look for them so it’s not surprise this is happening.”
+We like to look for them, so it’s not surprise this is happening.”

-Seattle’s fast-paced, small-ball attack is the latest iteration of the Mike D’Antoni-coached Phoenix Suns teams from 2004-10 that revolutionized basketball and inspired the Stephen Curry-led Golden State teams that won three NBA titles.
+The Storm’s fast-paced, small-ball attack is the latest iteration of the Mike D’Antoni-coached Phoenix Suns teams from 2004-10 that revolutionized basketball and inspired the Stephen Curry-led Golden State teams that won three NBA titles.

-“I really enjoyed those teams,” coach Gary Kloppenburg said.
+“I really enjoyed those teams,” Storm coach Gary Kloppenburg said.
 “Mike D’Antoni, his influence on the game started in that era with those teams and the early push.
 They tried to score within 7-12 seconds.
 It’s something that we try to emphasize with out team.

 “We’re trying to push and not call plays.
 We’re trying to push it down quickly and put a lot of pressure on defenses by going north and south.”